Gorenstein-projective modules over short local algebras

-We want to describe the categories $\mod A$ where $A$ is a local algebra with radical square zero or a self-injective short local algebra.
-We start in A.2 with the radical square zero $k$-algebra $A = L(e)$ (with radical $J$ of dimension $e$ and $A/J = k$).
-In order to do so, we look in A.1 at a related algebra, the path algebra of the $e$-Kronecker quiver.
+This Appendix aims to describe the categories $\mod A$ where $A$ is a short local algebra which is self-injective (equivalently, Gorenstein, see Remark 3.3) or has radical-square zero.
+We start in A.2 with the radical-square zero $k$-algebra $A = L(e)$ (with radical $J$ of dimension $e$ and $A/J = k$).
+In order to do so, we look in A.1 at a related algebra, the path algebra $K(e)$ of the $e$-Kronecker quiver.

 {\bf A.1.
-The structure of $\mod K(e)$.}
+The structure of $\mod K(e)$}

 We denote by $K(e)$ the {\it $e$-Kronecker quiver} with $e$ arrows (or its path algebra):